Kosovo War: Constitutional amendments (1989–94)

-Events

 On 17 November 1988 Kaqusha Jashari and Azem Vllasi were forced to resign from the leadership of the League of Communists of Kosovo (LCK).
 In early 1989 the Serbian Assembly proposed amendments to the Constitution of Serbia that would remove the word "Socialist" from the Serbian Republic's title, establish multi-party elections, remove the independence of institutions of the autonomous provinces such as Kosovo and rename Kosovo as the Autonomous Province of Kosovo and Metohija.
 In February Kosovar Albanians demonstrated in large numbers against the proposal, emboldened by striking miners.
 Serbs in Belgrade protested against the Kosovo Albanian's separatism.
 On 3 March 1989 the Presidency of Yugoslavia imposed special measures assigning responsibility for public security to the federal government.
 On 23 March the Assembly of Kosovo voted to accept the proposed amendments although most Albanian delegates abstained.
 In early 1990 Kosovar Albanians held mass demonstrations against the special measures, which were lifted on 18 April 1990 and responsibility for public security was again assigned to Serbia.

-On 8 May 1989 Milošević became President of the Presidency of Serbia, which was confirmed on 6 December.
-On 22 January 1990 the 14th congress of the League of Communists of Yugoslavia (LCY) abolished the party's position as the only legal political party in Yugoslavia.
-In January 1990 the Yugoslav government announced it would press ahead with the creation of a multi-party system.

-On 26 June 1990 Serbian authorities closed the Kosovo Assembly, citing special circumstances.
-On 1 or 2 July 1990 Serbia approved the new amendments to the Constitution of Serbia in a referendum.
-Also on 2 July, 114 ethnic Albanian delegates of the 180-member Kosovo Assembly declared Kosovo an independent republic within Yugoslavia.
+On 26 June 1990 Serbian authorities barred access to the building of the Kosovo Assembly, citing special circumstances.
+On 2 July 1990, 114 ethnic Albanian delegates of the 180-member Kosovo Assembly gathered in front of the closed building and declared Kosovo an independent republic within Yugoslavia.
 On 5 July the Serbian Assembly dissolved the Kosovo Assembly.
 Serbia also dissolved the provincial executive council and assumed full and direct control of the province.
 Serbia took over management of Kosovo's principal Albanian-language media, halting Albanian-language broadcasts.
 On 4 September 1990 Kosovar Albanians observed a 24-hour general strike, virtually shutting down the province.
+On 5 August 1991, the Serbian Assembly suspended the main Albanian-language daily newspaper, Rilindja, declaring its journalism unconstitutional.